James Phillip Holland: Teaching

 Holland was granted many awards during his time at Indiana University Bloomington.
 He was recognized by students and the university administration for his excellence as a teacher and as a mentor, both during his life and posthumously.He was granted the Senior Class Award for Teaching Excellence in Biology and Dedication to Undergraduates seven times, starting in 1972.
 The Indiana University administration granted him the Distinguished Teaching Award (1974), the Indiana University Distinguished Service Award (1994), the first ever Chancellor's Medallion (1997), the Distinguished Alumni Service Award (1998), and posthumously awarded him the IU Foundation President's Medallion (2003).
 He was also recognized by student organizations: the Omega Psi Phi fraternity named him Man of the Year (1979) for his work with undergraduates.

 Death and legacy

-Holland died of cancer on Tuesday, March 26th 1998, at the Bloomington convalescent center.
+Holland died of cancer on Tuesday, March 26, 1998, at the Bloomington convalescent center.
 In 2000 the James P. Holland Memorial Lecture was formed.
-This lecture series is a part of the Hudson and Holland Scholars Program (renamed to honor Hudson and Holland in 2003),and is intended to support education and life sciences research for underrepresented groups as well as to foster interest for the life sciences in high schoolers who are brought to the lecture series.
+This lecture series is a part of the Hudson and Holland Scholars Program (renamed to honor Hudson and Holland in 2003), and is intended to support education and life sciences research for underrepresented groups as well as to foster interest in the life sciences in high schoolers who are brought to the lecture series.